Happy Vegannie

 Of course, just make sure that it is not of a watery or runny consistency so that the rolling process is not complicated and the filling doesn’t end up coming out everywhere.
 If you use jam or some type of cream, just add a little bit and roll twice as carefully.

-You can also use solid fillings, such as raisins, craisins, dried fruit, date paste, etc. And if you want to make a savoury wool roll bread, just take 2 tbsp of sugar out of the recipe.
+You can also use solid fillings, such as raisins, craisins, dried fruit, date paste, etc. And if you want to make a savoury wool roll bread, just take 2 tablespoon of sugar out of the recipe.
 It will work just as good.

 Vegan Wool Roll Bread